Bowl ProjectsProjectsTurning Projects

 Milling & Assembly

-Turned Cherry Bowl To get started with turn a basic bowl.
+Turned Cherry Bowl To get started with turning a bowl.
 I picked up this block of cherry wood from my local rockler store.
 I then found the center of the block by using a ruler and drawing crisscross lines.

 Turned Cherry Bowl After finding the center point I then used a compass to draw a circle that would give me the outline of my bowl.
 This will be used as a guide for removing wood waste..